toshvelaga/React-Native-Resources/README.md

 https://redux.js.org/

 # Component Libraries
 - If you don't want to style and build your own components you can use a premade component library.
 This will speed up your development time even more and give you a consistent design system out of the box.
-The most common ones are Native Base and React Native Elements.
+The most common ones are Native Base, React Native Elements, and React Native Paper.
 Here is a list of several different options: https://www.codeinwp.com/blog/react-native-component-libraries/